derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 >Glad to see many of the rational comments on https://github.com/bitcoin-dot-org/bitcoin.org/pull/1824 regarding http://bitcoin.org's highly political message today.

+#### 03 October 2017

+Adam Back writes that the companies trying to 'takeover' Bitcoin by raising the block size are ['enemies' of Bitcoin](https://twitter.com/adam3us/status/915232292825698305?s=20) conducting a corporate takeover.

+OB1 Cofounder points out that [Adam is the CEO of Blockstream,](https://twitter.com/Satoshi_N_/status/915459435203584000) one of the most funded companies in Bitcoin.

+The founder of Blockchain.com, Peter Smith, says that he and others on Adam's enemy list [have spent years growing Bitcoin adoption before it was ever financially or socially profitable.](https://twitter.com/OneMorePeter/status/915508207199670272?s=20)

+>We've dedicated our lives to building bitcoin products, introduced millions to bitcoin, evangelized, long before it was cool.
+Enemies?

+Bitcoin Core supporter Trace Mayer replies some days later that [anyone who supports raising the block size with Segwit 2x is an enemy.](https://twitter.com/TraceMayer/status/917770915731181574?s=20)

+>Past work great but #Bitcoin ethos about monetary sovereignty & Segwit2X supporters are enemies of that.
+We have a name: Benedict Arnold. 🚩📢

+He tags Gavin Andresen, Jihan Wu, Coinbase, Xapo, Jeff Garzik and others.

 #### 05 October 2017

 Despite the unpopularity of Bitcoin.org's Segwit Safety Alert proposal, they [post on their blog](https://web.archive.org/web/20171028193101/https://bitcoin.org/en/posts/denounce-segwit2x) their intentions to activate the alert in the coming days, along with a blacklist of companies that includes Coinbase, BitPay, Bitcoin.com, Blockchain.com, BTC.com and more.